pablolucio97/pablolucio97/README.md

 ## Pablo Silva

-Olá, meu nome é Pablo e sou desenvolvedor full-stack com foco em front-end.
-Tenho experiência em programação web utilizando HTML, CSS, JavaScript/TypeScript e React, bem como em desenvolvimento mobile utilizando JavaScript/TypeScript, React Native e Expo.
-Sou apaixonado por tecnologia e adoro criar novos projetos.
-Aprender coisas novas diariamente é um compromisso para mim, pois acredito que é fundamental manter-me atualizado nesse campo em constante evolução.
+Hello, my name is Pablo and I'm a full-stack developer with a focus on front-end.
+I have experience in web programming using HTML, CSS, JavaScript/TypeScript and React, as well as in mobile development using JavaScript/TypeScript, React Native and Expo.
+I am passionate about technology and I love creating new projects.
+Learning new things on a daily basis is a commitment for me, as I believe it's critical to keep up to date in this ever-evolving field.

-### Tecnologias
+### Technologies

 [![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)
 [![React](https://img.shields.io/badge/-React-61DAFB?style=flat-square&logo=react&logoColor=white)](https://reactjs.org/)